nicholaseager/nicholaseager.github.io/_pages/gear.md

     <br><br><br>
     <p>
-    Disclaimer: Some of these links are affiliate links.
-Any purchase made through the links helps support my channel and allows me to continue making videos, at no cost to you.
+    Disclaimer: Some of the links above are affiliate links.
+Buying anything through these links doesn’t cost you anything extra, but does supports me.
+Anything I link, I genuinely like and use, and recommend you try them out for yourself.
 Thank you for the support!
     </p>

 </section>